Skip to main content

 What happens: Every finding is logged and visible in your dashboard.
 No notifications are sent.
 No traces are interrupted.

 The Enforcer role gives you the highest level of control.
-It can block traces outright and hold escalated traces until a human reviews and approves them.Best for:
+It can block traces outright and escalate flagged traces to your connected channels.Best for:

 • High-risk workspaces handling sensitive data